 - Members select an enterprise and make a simple business plan with the help of their trainer and raise at least 35% of the required capital.
 We then link the group to business sponsors who invest 65% of the required capital in form of no interest loans repayable in 18 to 24 months.
 Or as just a startup donation depending on the supporter’s interests.

 - Our business trainers and volunteers further mentor the members and support them with advice, product promotion, marketing and other needs the group may have.

 In rural communities of Lwengo, many households are headed by single women who lost their husbands due to HIV/AIDS scourge.
 Their day generally consists of fetching water, care taking for the children or sick, cooking, cleaning, and farming.
-They have difficulting acquiring income from only farming activities.
+They have difficulties in acquiring income from only farming activities.
 Our Women Empowerment Program is enabling them to be economically independent from earning additional income from microenterprises at grassroot level.

-Mother’s Creation Kasaana is a project undertaken by one of our volunteers in 2017.
+Mother’s Creations Kasaana is a project initiated by one of our volunteers in 2017.
 The women are currently focusing on creating unique and modern bracelets made from paper beads.
 The paper is then finished with a material; making it strong and waterproof.
 Each bracelet is hand-made, one of a kind, and eco-friendly.